 On the solstice, Juneau has 6 hours and 22 minutes of light.
 Anchorage has 5 hours and 28 minutes of light.
 Up in Fairbanks, there is only 3 hours and 42 minutes of daylight.

-North of the Arctic Circle, there is no daylight for days to months at a time.
+North of the Arctic Circle, there is no daylight for days to months.

 After the solstice, the light gradually increases each day.
 If you want the most daylight during your trip, plan to visit at the beginning or end of the season.